sophya-22/aeriscoin/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/aeriscoin/aeriscoin/tags) are created regularly to indicate new official, stable release versions of Aeris Core.
+[Tags](https://github.com/aeriscoin/aeriscoin/tags) are created regularly to indicate new official, stable release versions of Aeriscoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).